SAP/ui5-tooling/README.md

 This will require an SSL certificate.
 You will be guided through the automatic generation process.

-## Advanced: Integration into other Build and Development Tooling
+## Integration in other tools
 One of the key features of the UI5 Build and Development Tooling is its modularization.
-This allows for easy integration into other Node.js based tools and frameworks with a fairly low footprint.
+Single parts of the tooling can easily be integrated in other Node.js based tools and frameworks like [Grunt](https://gruntjs.com/) or [Gulp](https://gulpjs.com/).

-The UI5 Build and Development CLI focuses on providing the best possible workflow for straight forward, best practice UI5 application and library development.
-But if your project requires some additional build steps.
-If you already came up with your own set of tools to build and develop.
-Or if you want to define custom workflows, maybe with the help of task runners like [Grunt](https://gruntjs.com/) or [Gulp](https://gulpjs.com/).
-Then you can make use of various modules that build up to the UI5 Build and Development Tooling.
+All JavaScript APIs available for direct consumption are listed [here](https://sap.github.io/ui5-tooling/).
+However, for standard UI5 development the [UI5 CLI](https://github.com/SAP/ui5-cli) should always be the first choice.

 ## FAQ
 ### How can I contribute?